Orlando Domestic Violence Attorney

 - Telephoning, contacting, or otherwise communicating with the petitioner directly or indirectly unless the injunction specifically allows indirect contact through a third party;

-- Knowingly and intentionally coming within 100 feet of the petitioner’s motor vehicle, whether or not that vehicle is occupied;
+- Knowingly and purposely coming within 100 feet of the petitioner’s motor vehicle, whether or not that vehicle is occupied;

 - Defacing or destroying the petitioner’s personal property, including the petitioner’s motor vehicle; or